StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-joint-partakers-of-the-same-essence/_index.md

 #### The Father is revealed to be uniquely God {#the-father-is-revealed-to-be-uniquely-god}

 {{< subjects >}}
-Trinity > Jointly partake in one single essence > Father
+<a href="/subject-index/#trinity-jointly-partake-in-one-single-essence-father">Trinity > Jointly partake in one single essence > Father</a>
 {{< /subjects >}}

 {{% scripture-h p="Deuteronomy 4:35" %}}